21st Century Learning

 About the Lab

-The Sonoma County Office of Education’s Mobile Learning Lab, conceived by teacher-leaders and built by students, provides a one-of-a-kind learning space for schools around Sonoma County.
+The Sonoma County Office of Education’s Mobile Learning Lab, conceived by teacher-leaders and built by students, will provide a one-of-a-kind learning space for schools around Sonoma County when it is completed in the spring of 2018.
 This remodeled cargo trailer enables learning in dynamic settings that can energize and inspire teachers and students alike.
 The lab can serve as an outdoor learning venue for students on a field trip, or as a pop-up lab for STEAM and make activities at a school site.
 The lab can host professional learning experiences and allow teachers to meet in a variety of unique settings.

-The Mobile Learning Lab was built by Rancho Cotate High School Students in 2017-18, with financial and in-kind support from The Teachers Guild, The Sonoma County Superintendent of Schools, SCOE's Educational Support Services Department, and One Workplace.
+The Mobile Learning Lab is being built by Rancho Cotate High School Students in 2017-18, with financial and in-kind support from The Teachers Guild, The Sonoma County Superintendent of Schools, SCOE's Educational Support Services Department, and One Workplace.

 Mobile Learning Lab Features